AnnieCat73/super-sticky-notes/README.md

 It was a good exercise to see how we can use the useEffect hook for saving data, 'the notes', to localStorage.

 I got a lot of practice with passing functions and props down and up the component tree.
-I see this as probably one of the fundamental skills you need to master to fully understand how React.js works!
+I see this as probably one of the fundamental skills you need to master fully to understand how React.js works!

 ### Continued development

-I will continue to practice building apps with a focus on mastering passing functions from child up to the parent component.
+I will continue to practice building apps with a focus on mastering the concept of passing functions from child up to the parent component.
 That's the part I struggled with most and I intend to work on this until I feel it's second nature!

 ## Author